-River Network is thrilled to provide an Online Community where representatives from the 8,500+ nonprofits, agencies, tribal groups, and utilities who protect and restore rivers and safeguard clean water across the United States can connect and collaborate for a future with clean water and healthy rivers for all.
+Representatives from the 8,500+ nonprofits, agencies, tribal groups, and utilities who protect and restore rivers and safeguard clean water across the United States now have an online space to connect and collaborate for a future with clean water and healthy rivers for all!

 River Network’s Online Community is a place for water protectors, nonprofit leaders, agency representatives, industry innovators, and others who care about clean water and healthy rivers for all to connect, align, and take action.

 - Connect with peers on topics that matter to you.

 - Share opportunities and address challenges.

 - Stay up to date on the latest water news.

 River Network’s ultimate goal is to deliver a future of clean and ample water for people and nature in which everyone is guaranteed the right to affordable clean water and healthy rivers.
 As the only national nonprofit dedicated to bringing together the national network of local water protectors, we constantly strive to expand and strengthen our community, our approaches, and our coalitions in order to build this future together.